-If your situation doesn’t fit their parameters, they recommend one of the other debt consolidation options as a solution.
+If your situation doesn’t fit their parameters, they recommend one of the other credit card consolidation options as a solution.

 If your credit card debt has grown beyond your ability to repay or if you just want to run from this problem as quickly as possible and don’t care about consequences, debt settlement might be your solution.

-Debt settlement companies offer creditors a percentage of what you owe – usually half – and hope they will accept that amount as full payment.
+Debt settlement companies offer creditors a percentage of what you owe – many claim they can cut it in half – and hope the lender will accept that amount as full payment.
 So, for example, if your credit card debt is $20,000, you (or a company you hire to do your bidding) could offer $10,000.
-If the card company accepts, you send them $10,000 and the debt is settled.
+If the card company accepts, you send them a lump-sum payment of $10,000 and the debt is settled.

 Who wouldn’t want to do that?
 Well, card companies for one and other lending institutions aren’t fond of it either.
 Those are just two of the reasons to look deep at this before choosing it.

 - The debt settlement process typically takes 2-3 years.